 Long-term Side Effects:

-For an intolerant person, regularly consuming gluten will result in long-term damage, including intestinal scarring, nutrient malabsorption, nutrient deficiencies, weight loss, anemia, osteoporosis, other neurological or psychological diseases, and complications.
+For an intolerant person, regularly consuming gluten will result in long-term damage.
+This includes intestinal scarring, nutrient malabsorption, nutrient deficiencies, weight loss, anemia, osteoporosis, other neurological or psychological diseases, and complications.

 Who Should Avoid Consuming Gluten?

-Avoiding gluten may help gluten-intolerant individuals feel better because consuming even small amounts of gluten triggers symptoms like belly pain, bloating, etc. A gluten-free diet is, therefore, an important recourse for combating gluten-related disorders.
+Avoiding gluten may help gluten-intolerant individuals feel better.
+Consuming even small amounts of gluten triggers symptoms like belly pain, bloating, etc. A gluten-free diet is, therefore, an important resource for combating gluten-related disorders.

 People who suffer from celiac disease must completely eliminate gluten.
-Those who test negative for celiac disease but are experiencing gluten intolerance or gluten sensitivity may also benefit from a gluten-free diet.
+Those who test negative for celiac disease but are experiencing gluten intolerance may also benefit from a gluten-free diet.

-Gluten should also be avoided by people with a genetic risk for schizophrenia, as the genetic defects of the illness may result from gluten.
+Gluten should also be avoided by people with a genetic risk for schizophrenia.
+The genetic defects of the illness may result from gluten.
 Furthermore, people with rheumatoid arthritis may also be able to improve their symptoms by incorporating a gluten-free diet.

 If you think you may have a gluten sensitivity or intolerance, avoid consuming gluten and monitor how you feel.
-Prior to beginning a gluten-free diet, consult a dietitian or health expert who can give advice on how to effectively eat a healthy and balanced diet.
+Prior to beginning a gluten-free diet, consult a dietitian or health expert.
+Take advice on how to effectively eat a healthy and balanced diet.

 Alternatives to Gluten

-There are several grains that are naturally gluten-free, including rice (all varieties), corn and popcorn, quinoa, flax seed, amaranth, buckwheat, millet, sorghum, teff, soy, sesame, potatoes, vegetables, fruit, nuts, cocoa, milk, eggs, meat, fish, seafood, poultry, legumes, fats, oils, etc. Oats may also be gluten-free as long as they haven’t been contaminated with wheat during processing.
+There are several grains that are naturally gluten-free.
+This includes rice (all varieties), corn and popcorn, quinoa, flax seed, amaranth, buckwheat, millet, sorghum, teff, soy, sesame, potatoes, vegetables, fruit, nuts, cocoa, milk, eggs, meat, fish, seafood, poultry, legumes, fats, oils, etc. Oats may also be gluten-free as long as they haven't been contaminated with wheat during processing.

 Gluten-free flours are Arrowroot flour, tapioca flour, corn flour, banana flour, coconut flour, chickpea flour, soy flour, amaranth flour, hemp flour, pea flour, almond flour, quinoa flour, chestnut flour, lupine flour, and guar gum.
 Gluten-free flours can be used for baking, but keep the following tips in mind:

-- Increase the amount of liquids you use in the recipe
+- Increase the number of liquids you use in the recipe

 - Leave the dough to rest to thicken